Monday, December 11, 2017 - 6:30-8:30pm

 - Presentation by the author Teresa Fiore

-- Discussion with Montclair State colleagues Nancy Carnevale from the History Department (coeditor of Fordham UP Critical Studies in Italian America), Stephen Ruszczyk form the Sociology Department and Tony Spanakos from the Political Science and Law Depertment
+- Discussion with Montclair State colleagues Nancy Carnevale (History Department and coeditor of Fordham UP Critical Studies in Italian America), Stephen Ruszczyk (Sociology Department) and Tony Spanakos (Political Science and Law Department)

 Teresa Fiore is the Theresa and Lawrence R. Inserra Chair in Italian and Italian American Studies at Montclair State University, New Jersey, USA.
 The recipient of several fellowships (De Bosis, Rockefeller, and Fulbright), she was Visiting Assistant Professor at Harvard University, NYU, and Rutgers University.
 She is the editor of the 2006 issue of Quaderni del ‘900, devoted to John Fante.
-Her numerous articles on migration to/from Italy linked to 20th- and 21st-century Italian literature and cinema have been published in Italian, English and Spanish in both journals (as of recent Studi italiani in Florence and El hilo de la fabula in Argentina) and edited collections (Postcolonial Italy).
+Her numerous articles on migration to/from Italy linked to 20th- and 21st-century Italian literature and cinema have been published in Italian, English and Spanish in both journals and edited collections.
 Her book Pre-Occupied Spaces: Remapping Italy's Transnational Migrations and Colonial Legacies was published by Fordham University Press in May 2017.
-In the same year two articles on the new migration flows from Italy to the U.S. (edited volumes by Routledge and the University of Illinois Press), and one on immigrant detention centers in Italy (Journal of Italian Media and Cinema Studies) are also due out.
+In the same year two book chapters by her about the new migration flows from Italy to the U.S. (edited volumes by Routledge and the University of Illinois Press), and one article about immigrant detention centers in Italy (Journal of Italian Media and Cinema Studies) have also come out.
 She coordinates a regular program of cultural events and educational initiatives on campus that focus on the circulation of people, ideas, products from/to Italy.